 Westside Video Procedures

 During Extended Campus Learning, students and staff may leverage online video chats as a way to maintain communication with staff members and students.
-Westside is using Google Meet as our video conferencing system.
+Westside is using Webex as our video conferencing system.

-- Students K-12 have the ability to JOIN Google Meets created by teachers.
-Students in grades 9-12 have the ability to create sessions.
+- Students K-12 have the ability to JOIN Webex Meetings created by teachers.
+All students have the ability to create sessions.

 - ‘Office Hours’ with students should be optional.